weeeBox/mobile-system-design/README.md

 - App notifies users about its Offline State, and any pending actions.
 - State changes are batched and sent when the network goes back online.

-Check out [Offline-First Architecture](topics/offline-first-architecture.md) for a deep dive into synchronization strategies and conflict resolution.
+Check out [Offline-First Architecture & Data Synchronization Deep Dive](topics/offline-first-architecture-deep-dive.md) for a deep dive into synchronization strategies and conflict resolution.

 #### Request de-duplication
 Ensure retrying requests won't create duplicates on the server (idempotence).
 Use unique client-side generated request IDs and server-side de-duplication.
 The server should store a record of processed request IDs for a certain period.